AhmedAlyElGhannam/hehOS/2_ProtectedModeDevelopment/README.md

 1. Memory allocation is in memory blocks; meaning that misaligned sizes requested from the Heap will result in wasted lost bytes. *Using block size heaps is fast tho*
 1. Memory fragmentation is possible: In order for multiple blocks to be allocated, they **must** be next to each other.
 Therefore, blocks in-between that are free are basically wasted.
 This can be solved by **Paging.**

+# Paging
+## Features
+1. Grants the ability to **remap** memory addresses.
+1. Provides the **illusion** of having the maximum amount of RAM installed.
+1. Can be used to **hide** memory from other processes.

+## Remapping Memory
+1. Ex: memory address `0x100000` could point to address `0x200000`.
+1. Paging works in blocks of size 4096 byte by default.
+Deez blocks are called *pages*.
+1. Upon enabling paging, the Memory Management Unit (MMU) will look at the allocated page tables to resolve virtual addresses into physical addresses.
+1. Paging gives the impression that memory exists even when it does not.

+## Virtual Addresses vs. Physical Addresses
+1. Virtual addresses are addresses that are not pointing to the address in memory that their value says they are.
+Virtual address `0x100000` might point to physical address `0x200000` for example.
+1. Physical addresses are absolute addresses in memory whose value points to the same address in memory.
+For example, if physical address `0x100000` points to address `0x100000` then this is a physical address.
+1. Essentially, virtual addresses and physical addresses are just terms used to explain how a piece of memory is being accessed.

+## Paging Structure Overview
+1. Page Directory Table -> contains 1024 page directories; **each** points to a page table.
+1. Page Table -> has 1024 page entries; each maps to a physical address: covering 4096 bytes of memory.
+1. Each 4096 byte block of memory is called a page.
+1. PDT_entries * PT_entry * page_size = 1024 * 1024 * 4096 = 4GB of addressable memory.

+### Page Directory Structure
+1. Holds a pointer to a page table.
+1. Holds attributes:
+    1. bit 0: P (Present)-> This bit is set if the page exists in real memory.
+If this page is not actually available, the kernel developer should set this bit to zero.
+If someone accesses this page, a **page fault** will occur and it must be resolved.
+    1. bit 1: R (Read/Write)-> This bit is set if the page is readable and writable.
+If it is not set, the page is only readable. *Note that the `WP` bit in the `CR0` register can allow writing in all cases for supervisor.*
+    1. bit 2: U (User Supervisor)-> If set, the page can be accessed by all privilage ring levels.
+If it is not set, only supervisor ring levels can access this page.
+    1. bit 3: W (Write-back/Write-through)-> If set, write-though caching is enabled.
+If it is not set, write-back caching is enabled instead.
+    1. bit 4: D (Cache Disable)-> Set to 1 to disable page caching.
+    1. bit 5: A (Page Accessed)-> Set to 1 by CPU if this page is accessed.
+    1. bit 6: Left as 0---not used.
+    1. bit 7: S (Page Size)-> Set to 0 for 4KB pages and to 1 for 4MB pages.
+    1. bit 8: G -> Set to prevent Translation Look-aside Buffer (TLB) from updating the address in its cache if the `CR3` register is reset.
+    1. bits 9-11: Available.
+    1. bits 12-31: Physical 4KB-aligned Address.

+### Page Table Entry Structure
+    1. bit 0: P (Present)-> This bit is set if the page exists in real memory.
+If this page is not actually available, the kernel developer should set this bit to zero.
+If someone accesses this page, a **page fault** will occur and it must be resolved.
+    1. bit 1: R (Read/Write)-> This bit is set if the page is readable and writable.
+If it is not set, the page is only readable. *Note that the `WP` bit in the `CR0` register can allow writing in all cases for supervisor.*
+    1. bit 2: U (User Supervisor)-> If set, the page can be accessed by all privilage ring levels.
+If it is not set, only supervisor ring levels can access this page.
+    1. bit 3: W (Write-back/Write-through)-> If set, write-though caching is enabled.
+If it is not set, write-back caching is enabled instead.
+    1. bit 4: C (Cache Disable)-> Set to 1 to disable page caching.
+    1. bit 5: A (Page Accessed)-> Set to 1 by CPU if this page is accessed.
+    1. bit 6: D -> Indicates that the page has been written to.
+    1. bit 7: Left as 0---not used.
+    1. bit 8: G -> Set to prevent Translation Look-aside Buffer (TLB) from updating the address in its cache if the `CR3` register is reset.
+    1. bits 9-11: Available.
+    1. bits 12-31: Physical 4KB-aligned Address.

+ ## Page Fault Exception
+ The CPU will call the page fault interrupt `0x14` when a problem related to paging arises, such as but not limited to:
+ 1. If a page in memory that does not have its `P` bit set is accessed.
+ 1. If a page that is for supervisor is accessed by a non-supervisor.
+ 1. If a page is written to and it is read-only and the writer is not a supervisor.

+ ## Hiding Memory From Processes
+ 1. If each process is given its own Page Directory Table, the memory belonging to the process can be mapped however the developer wants.
+It is also possible to make the process **only** able to see its memory.
+ 1. Hiding memory is achieved by switching the page directories when moving between processes.
+ 1. All processes **can access the same virtual memory addresses** but they **will point to different physical addresses**.

+## Illusion of More Memory
+1. It is possible to pretend that the maximum amount of memory is available even if it is not.
+1. This is achieved by creating page tables that are not present Once a process accesses this non-present address, a page fault will occur.
+The page can then loaded back into memory without the process knowing a thing.
+1. A 100MB system can act as if it has access to the full 4Gb on a 32-bit architecture.

+## Benefits of Paging
+1. Each process can access the same virtual memory addresses: never writing over each other.
+1. Security is an added benefit as physical memory can be mapped out of a process's memory range.
+1. Can be used to prevent overwriting sensitive data such as program code.